January 13, 2017 ☞ Word of the day

-It’s a rare occasion that I wish my name were Vern (never) but in this moment, I can see one reason why.
+It’s a rare occasion that I wish my name were Vern.
+But I can see one reason why.
 So I could start a personal blog called Vernacular.
-That’s today’s word of the day.

-Vernacular (or could it be: Vernacular!) would be an online magazine to house the idiosyncratic musings that only a Vern is capable of musing.
+Vernacular (or would it be: Vernacular!) is an online magazine to house the musings only a Vern is capable of musing.
 Verns around the world would scroll and click and consume every bit of that Vern-oriented content.
-This is based on my assumption that those named Vern have demented world views (views best clarified and explicated in blog form) and require a publication by them and for them.
+This is based on an assumption that those named Vern have specific world views (best clarified in blog form), and thirst for a publication written by and for them.

 Because right?
 Also, for some reason I associate Verns with ferns.
-(Is that only because they rhyme?
+(Because they rhyme?
 No. There must be another reason.)

 Yet how is it that Vernon, with its two extra letters, is four letters more respectable?
-(At least four!)
-Vernon is a man that I would loan a leaf blower to.
-Vern is a man I would politely, but firmly, ask to get off my property.
+(At least four.)
+Vernon is a man that I would loan my brand new leaf blower to.
+Vern is a man I would politely, but firmly ask, “Hey are you almost done with that leaf blower?”

 Does this suggest a Syllable Theory of Male First Names?
 Let’s find out.